westridgegroup/oghma-arrangement/README.md

 ![oghma-arragement conceptual diagram](./wrg-analytics-conceptual.png)

 ## Getting Started
-1. This project is expects resources created by [wrgcli](https://github.com/westridgegroup/wrg-terraform-azure-bootstrap) project's TerraformAzureBootstrap.sh script to exist.
+1. This project is expects resources created by [wrgcli](https://github.com/westridgegroup/wrgcli) project's OpenTofuAzureBootstrap.sh script to exist.
 2. From bash shell: az login (make sure you are in the correct subscription)
-3. From bash shell: source ../wrg-terraform-azure-bootstrap/TerraformAzureBootstrap.sh
+3. From bash shell: source ./wrgcli.sh
-4. From bash shell: terraform_setup ./env/dev.tfvars
+4. From bash shell: tofu_setup ./env/dev.tfvars
-4. From bash shell: terraform_plan
+4. From bash shell: tofu_plan
-5. From bash shell: terrform_apply
+5. From bash shell: tofu_apply

+### Notes:
-##### Notes: This project follows the standard West Ridge Group terraform famework, state container name and state key information is in the tfvars file.
+This project follows the standard West Ridge Group OpenTofu famework, state container name and state key information is in the tfvars file. \
-##### Notes: The user_groups variable is read at execution time to populate the access control policy
+The user_groups variable is read at execution time to populate the access control policy \
+[OpenTofu](https://opentofu.org) open source fork of Terraform, we switch to OpenTofu due to the [Terraform licensing change](https://www.hashicorp.com/en/license-faq) in August 10th of 2023.

 ## Platform Details
 The Databricks workspace, key vault, storage and logic app are all wrapped in a vnet and do not all for external access directly from the internet.
 All resource connectivity is via private endpoints with the except of Fabric which uses VNET Data Gateways.